 When the program was authorized, there were no funds available with which to make payment on the claims, and the statute precluded Congress' appropriation of funds for such payments.
 The statute provided only for the determination of the validity and amounts of such claims, and for the certification of the Commission's findings to the Secretary of State for use in the future negotiation of a claims settlement agreement with the Government The Cuban Claims Program was completed on July 6, 1972.
-The Commission adjudicated a total of 8,816 claims in the program, of which it found 5.911 to be compensable.
-The principal adiudicated total value those claims of was \$1,851,057,358.00.
+The Commission adjudicated a total of 8,816 claims in the program, of which it found 5,911 to be compensable.
+The principal value adjudicated total of those claims was \$1,851,057,358.00.